-(ii) The total amount at the end of first, second, third year if ₹ 500/- is deposited in the bank with annual interest rate of 10% compounded annually is
+(ii) The total amount at the end of first, second, third year if ₹ 500/- is deposited in the bank with annual rate 10% interest compounded annually is of the previous length.
+So the length of the arc at first, second, third...... swing will be resepectively (in cm).